projectapheleia/avl-apb/doc/source/components/monitor.rst

 Wait cycles are defined as the number of clock cycles between the request (penable) and the response (pready) signals and can be used \
 for coverage or latency analysis.

-In APB2 where the pready signal is not present wait cycles will always be 0.
+In APB2 where the pready signal is not present wait cycles will be excluded.